Tallwave/guidelines/swift-style-guide.md

 ### Protocol Conformance

-When adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
+When adding protocol conformance to a model, prefer adding a separate extension for the protocol methods, and including `// MARK: -` above the extension declaration.
 This way, each extension is organized into logical blocks of functionality, and can simplify instructions to add a protocol to a class with its associated methods.

-Each extension should be set off with a `// MARK: -`

 **Preferred:**
 ```swift